 Cause | Solution |

-Evaluate and disable commands that cause a high risk and consume a large amount of CPU resources, such as FLUSHALL, KEYS, and HGETALL.
+Commands that have a time complexity of O(N) or consume a large amount of CPU resources, such as keys *. | Evaluate and disable commands that cause a high risk and consume a large amount of CPU resources, such as FLUSHALL, KEYS, and HGETALL.
 For more information, see Disable high-risk commands. |

 Large keys that are frequently read from and written to the data nodes. | Analyze and evaluate the large keys.
-For more information, see Use the cache analysis feature to display details about big keys.
+For more information, see Use the offline key analysis feature.
 Then, split these large keys based on your business requirements. |